sjoerdk/anonapi/docs/sphinx/usage.rst

 Starting a command prompt
 =========================
-After :ref:`installation` and :ref:`configuration` you can use the CLI from a terminal, or command prompt:
+Anonapi commands are given from a command line or command prompt:

 Windows
 -------